 Rules and Format

-Welcome to the International Xcellence Games League (IXGL) – We are aiming to bring together the Ninja Sport communities from around the world by way of online experience levels Leaderboards.
-The format of the league will allow athletes from across the world where Ninja Sport is practiced, to compete locally in their home gyms with no traveling expenses and have their competition scores ranked internationally.
+Welcome to the International Xcellence Games League (IXGL) – We are aiming to bring together the obstacle course sport communities from around the world by way of online experience levels Leaderboards.
+The format of the league will allow athletes from across the world where obstacle course sports are practiced, to compete locally in their home gyms with no traveling expenses and have their competition scores ranked internationally.

 Rules and Format